Skip to content

 Wells Comedy Festival

-The Wells Comedy Festival – founded in 2015 – brings the finest comedians in the country to the heart of Somerset for one jam-packed weekend.
+The Wells Comedy Festival – celebrates its 10th Anniversary this Year.
+It brings the finest comedians in the country to the heart of Somerset for one jam-packed weekend.
 Previous line-ups include Harry Hill, James Acaster, Stewart Lee, Sara Pascoe, Nish Kumar, Bridget Christie, Rhod Gilbert, Lou Sanders, Phil Wang and Joe Lycett.

 Wells Theatre Festival